JohnCartoonist/OldDays-NBXlite-SpawnHuman-SPC-SSP-src/README.md

 To build a release, run make.sh script in the MCP directory.
 Not from src-mods/build!
 Resulting zips will be in reobf/result2.

 build/ln.exe source code can be found here: https://github.com/neosmart/ln-win

+Some clever lad supposedly fixed this source code, so if you're a Java developer, please use his source code instead: https://github.com/Spyro201/Minecraft-mods